novumhouse/olx_scraper_gohighlevel/hetzner_deployment_guide.md

 Network monitoring tools can provide insights into bandwidth usage, connection patterns, and potential network issues.
 Install and configure tools like netstat, ss, or more advanced monitoring solutions to track network performance and troubleshoot connectivity problems.

-## Application Deployment {#application-deployment}
+## Multi-Client Application Deployment {#application-deployment}

-Deploying your OLX scraper application involves transferring the application files to your server, configuring the runtime environment, and establishing the necessary integrations with external services.
-This process transforms your configured server into a fully functional lead generation system.
+Deploying your multi-client OLX scraper application involves transferring the application files to your server, configuring the runtime environment, and establishing the necessary integrations with external services.
+This process transforms your configured server into a fully functional multi-client lead generation system.

 ### File Transfer and Organization